limafg/Species-Abundance-Conservation-Planning/README.md

 This is an ongoing project regarding to the first chapter of my PhD thesis, in which I will use Functional Diversity approach to assess the diversity patterns of medium and large sized mammals along an environmental gradient.
-We will present analysis using this approach
+Here, we will present analysis using this approach with the aim of helping conservation management.